ibrahimBanat/Reading-Notes/README.md

 <br>

 ### Git-Introduction
-The next Link will help you learn about git and how to use it with Github.
-[Link](https://ibrahimbanat.github.io/Reading-Notes/git-intro)
+The next [Link](https://ibrahimbanat.github.io/Reading-Notes/git-intro) will help you learn about git and how to use it with Github.
 <br>
 <br>

 ### A-Growth-Mindset
 The growth mindset can open pathways to more creativity and possibility, and enable the setting of higher goals and more achievement.
 You can find the full article [here](https://ibrahimbanat.github.io/Reading-Notes/growth-mindset)
 <br>
 <br>

 ### Command-Line-Introduction
-The next link will help you learning how to use a terminal from [here](https://ibrahimbanat.github.io/Reading-Notes/theCodersComputer).
+This [Link](https://ibrahimbanat.github.io/Reading-Notes/theCodersComputer) will help you learning how to use the terminal.
 <br>
 <br>

+### Markdown
+This [link](https://ibrahimbanat.github.io/Reading-Notes/Markdown) will help you learning how to use the Markdown on Github.

 ## Contact
 ***